wellendorfmatthew/goth-ecommerce-website/README.md

 * Requests for retrieving many of the user's profile information is done through getting the email inside a stored cookie rather than manually placing into a function parameter
 * When updating or signing in, user cookie is refreshed, when signing out user cookie is deleted, user cookie is created on sign up then checked for existence in root page
 Note: In future need to implement adding a wish list and order history for a user, also UI adjustments to make the website more aesthetically pleasing
+# March 10, 2024
+Changes committed to the Add/Wishlist branch
+* Adjusted backend controllers to add/delete items to the wishlist
+* Added base UI for wishlist items in the profile page
+* Implemented ability in the client to add/delete items in the wishlist
+* Added new button in each clothing item's section to add that item to the wishlist
+Note: In future need to implement ability to add item to cart inside profile page, a remove feature in the clothing item page, and possibly a check to see if a user has already added an item to their wishlist
 # Technologies
 * React-Handles the client side code and connects webpages
 * Express-Handles all the routing and controllers used to communicate between the front end and backend